DelGruth/Native-Armor-Expansion-Bladenet-Mod/README.md

 to also play on the server with the mod.It also reorginises the equipment UI when a player is on the selection screen on the server and adds loads of custom armors which aren't availble in the current version of NeoGk.

+The full source code is under the src/ directory.

 The code is released under MIT license which is written below.

 The MIT License (MIT)